noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 )
 val poop: Poop = Poop("noah", None, List("00000000"))

-// exmaple of case class instance methods case class Person(name: String, relation: String)
-// Case classes can be used as patterns christina match case Person(n, r) => println("name is " + n)
+// Case classes can be used as patterns case class Person(name: String, relation: String) christina match case Person(n, r) => println("name is " + n)
 // `equals` and `hashCode` methods generated for you